Register now to express your interest in the Circle of Support Pilot Program

 • Empower you to identify and work towards personal self-management and lifestyle goals

-• Support you to develop skills to self-manage and self -advocate to maximise your wellbeing and quality of life.
+• Support you to develop skills to self-manage and self-advocate to maximise your wellbeing and quality of life.

-Peer Mentors provide social and emotional support and Member directed health coaching and mentoring to build confidence to help you maximise your wellbeing living with your Immunodeficiency.
+Peer Mentors provide social and emotional support and member directed health coaching and mentoring to build confidence to help you maximise your wellbeing living with your immunodeficiency.

 What experience do Peer Mentors have?

-IDFA Peer Mentors are Members with lived experience managing their own Immunodeficiency or caring for another with an Immunodeficiency.
+IDFA Peer Mentors are members with lived experience managing their own immunodeficiency or caring for another with an immunodeficiency.

 They have completed training to provide IDFA Circle of Support Peer Mentoring.
-This includes mental health and wellbeing, treatment options and working with healthcare providers, self-advocacy, managing fatigue and pain, options to manage the cost of treatment, managing work or study or other life transition impacting on your management, and supporting holistic self-management for immune health such as nutrition, sleep and physical activity.
+This includes mental health and wellbeing, treatment options and working with healthcare providers, self-advocacy, managing fatigue and pain, options to manage the cost of treatment, managing work or study or other life transition impacting on you and your management, and supporting holistic self-management for immune health such as nutrition, sleep and physical activity.

 Can I choose my Peer Mentor?

 You will be matched to an IDFA Peer Mentor ideally in your state and territory.
-If you are a Carer, ideally you will be matched with a Carer.
+If you are a carer ideally you will be matched with a Peer Mentor who is a carer.

 Do I have to participate for 12 weeks?